 So after diving head first into the at home mommy lifestyle, I finally found my peace with it.
 At first, I always felt compelled to job search, to be doing something outside of the house.
 I wasn’t content with simply just being mom and wife.
 My husband (who I believe secretly always wanted this traditional lifestyle) couldn’t be more pleased.
 He supported me through all of my tears, frustrations and talked me off the ledge more times than I can count.

 Over this past summer we made a huge relocation from Philadelphia PA to Stone Mountain GA.
-In the time right before our move, we discovered we were pregnant again.
+In the time right before our move, we discovered we were pregnant again (this is mom blogger gold right?).
 My children were in CT visiting with family so that definitely took a lot of pressure of things.
 However, shortly after our move,I lost this baby as well.
 I’ve shared that very personal journey here.
 This was extremely difficult as my husband was still in PA and I was here with family, but without his physical support.
 Needless to say, this summer has been a tremendous journey to travel.

-Despite all that occurred, I think it’s safe to say I’ve found my rhythm once more and I’m ready to start writing about it and sharing it.
+Despite all that occurred, I think it’s safe to say I’ve found my rhythm once more and I’m ready to start writing about it and sharing it as a “mom blogger”.
 This blog will be a space for me to be candid about motherhood, being at home and dealing with the day-to-day.
 No frills here and no judgement!
 After writing this post, I’ve decided that maybe I’m not just another typical at home mom blogger.

 But I guess that’s for you to decide!